 The fears we don’t face are the boundaries that keep us behind the veil of ignorance.
-There are several good tools and strategies that we can use to overcome the limitations of thinking.
+We can use several good tools to overcome the limitations of thinking.

 Facing your fears head-on is the quickest way to break through the veil obscuring your mind.
 Why don’t more people do this?
 The answer is simple.
 Many religions do all they can to keep people from using any tools that will help them uncover the facts and learn to think rationally.

-The most direct way to take off the veil of ignorance is with a tool we call Comparative Analysis.
+The most direct way to remove the veil of ignorance is with a tool we call Comparative Analysis.
 It is a step-by-step approach to comparative religious study.
-Here you take a concept, typology, symbol, or belief and research to find out where else it shows up.
+Here you take a concept, typology, symbol, or belief and research to find where else it appears.

 By creating a list of your core beliefs, you have a worksheet to investigate your sacred ground.
 It helps you understand why you believe what you believe, which gives you the power to change them if they are harmful or don’t align with new data.

-Most people who adhere to Western theology are surprised to find that their beliefs are not unique.
+Most people who adhere to Western theology are surprised that their beliefs are not unique.
 Here are some examples of research topics that will reveal copies, similarities connections to other systems:

 This approach may be too scary for the hardline or moderate believer.
 Those nominal or fringe members are more likely to participate and benefit from this study.
 Our experience with moderate, hardline, and extremist believers is not as optimistic.
 Devotees at these can be very emotional and aggressive if you begin discussing these concepts that relate to their worldviews.